sanketkumaronline/kickstarter-analysis/README.md

 ### Purpose

 I am analyzing crowdfunding dataset Kickstarter using Excel to see if there are any relationships and trends between the fields.
 This will ascertain if there are any specific factors that make a campaign successful.
-Will use these insights to help Louise plan her own fundraising campaign based on the previous successful campaigns in the same category.
+Will use these insights to help Louise plan her own fundraising campaign based on the previous successful campaigns in the same category in the dataset.

 ## Analysis and Challenges